HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

                                   \---------------------------- current Job ------------------------------------/
 ```

-Switching between task will set SR5 to the segment contaiing the task data and stack.
+Switching between task will set SR5 to the segment containing the task data and stack.
 SR6 is set to the job data segment to which the task belongs.
 Naturally, setting any of these registers is a privileged operation.
 SR4 will track the current code module so that program literals can be referenced.
 SR7 never changes after system startup.

 ### Calling Conventions and Naming

-The runtime description uses ...  basic namings...
+The runtime description uses a basic model to describe the calling convention.
+The calling procedure is called the **caller**, the target procedure is called the **callee**.

 ```
           Caller                           Callee